-On actuarial asset value, due to the current year's investment losses, the rate of return is below expectation with an asset rate of return for the year of 5.79%, which is compared to the expected investment return of 7.00% for the prior year.
-As of June 30, 2020, the current year investment losses are partially being recognized and further being deferred for recognition in the future.
+On actuarial asset value, due to the current year's investment gain, the rate of return is greater than the expectation with an asset rate of return for the year of 9.37%, which is compared to the expected investment return of 7.00%.
+As of June 30, 2021, the current year investment gains are partially being recognized and further being deferred for recognition in the future.